NataliaLKB/learn-git-basics/README.md

 <a name="timeline" id="timeline"></a>
 ## The Timeline

-As discussed previously git stores all the commits on the project.
+As you know from the Udacity course, git stores all the commits on the project.
 You can use them as a timeline and travel back and forth in time.
-This section shows you a simple way of doing that which will come in handy as you work in projects with your team.
+This section reminds you how to do that, which will come in handy as you work in projects with your team.

-Before we start make sure you have a terminal open located at the local copy of this repo.
-The same one that was used for the first tutorial is essential.
 Make a new branch called `timeline-practice` and navigate onto it.

 Step 1) Make a new directory in the project via the command line.
 Lets call it `time`.